Jesper Christiansen (footballer, born 1978): Coaching career

-After Christiansen left Vendsyssel FF in the summer 2017, he was officially announced as the new assistant manager of Danish 1st Division club AB.
+After Christiansen left Vendsyssel in the summer 2017, he was officially announced as the new assistant manager of Danish 1st Division club AB.
 In January 2018, he left AB to become goalkeeper coach at Fremad Amager.
 In 2019, he also functioned as assistant manager for a short period.

-On 15 July 2019, it was announced, that Christiansen had left Fremad Amager because he wanted to stay closer to his family and then became the new goalkeeper coach of Viborg FF.
+On 15 July 2019, it was announced, that Christiansen had left Fremad Amager because he wanted to stay closer to his family and then became the new goalkeeper coach of Viborg.
 In November 2019, Christiansen was on the bench for Viborg in three games, after first keeper, Ellery Balcombe, was banned with a red card and the third and fourth choices was out with injuries, which left Viborg with only Ingvar Jónsson who was able to play.
 On 13 July 2020, Fremad Amager announced that Christiansen had returned to the club.
 He left Fremad Amager again in April 2022 as a protest against the club's new owners.

-On 21 July 2022, Christiansen joined Nykøbing FC as a goalkeeper coach.
+On 21 July 2022, Christiansen joined Nykøbing as a goalkeeper coach.